adq8z9/nostr_network_stack/nns_nip_virtual_relays.md

 The "Virtual/Hidden Relay" creates a nostr-nsec/npub identity, or is attributed with an existing one.
 It publishes a kind `10112`-event with relays on which it listens to nns-requests and sends nns-responses.
 The kind `10112`-event follows the structure of NIP65 and NIP51 and signals that the pukey is reachable for nns-communication there.

-The user of the "Virtual/Hidden Relay" references the "Virtual Relay" in events that need a `r`-tag (e.g. kind `10002`), with ["r", "nns://npu1..."].
+The user of the "Virtual/Hidden Relay" references the "Virtual Relay" in events that need a `r`-tag (e.g. kind `10002`), with ["r", "nns://npu1...", "supported encryptions by relay, e.g. as in NIP47 info-event, e.g. "nip44_v2 nip04"].

 The nns-event has the following pattern: